 Our scholarships

-Students gain insights and knowledge plus the experience and qualifications to enter a field that offers lots of great career opportunities.
+The scholarships allow students to gain insights, knowledge and experience in an important area of healthcare research and earn the qualifications to enter a field that offers lots of great career opportunities.

 Scholars with relevant skills may be able to carry out their project in the BHF Data Science Centre.

-To find out if you meet the entry requirements email Learn@hdruk.ac.uk.
+To find out if you meet the entry requirements please read the Applicant Guidance section below or if you have an additional question please email Learn@hdruk.ac.uk.

 Eligibility

-• A confirmed place on a relevant course at a UK university for 2025 start
+• A confirmed place on a health data science MSc at a UK university for 2026 start

 • A first degree at 2:1 or above in a quantitative subject (such as maths, physics or engineering) is desirable

-• To demonstrate an interest in the relevant disease areas
+• A strong interest in the relevant disease areas

 Your MSc research can make a real difference